-- By application lodged at the Registry of the General Court on 19 June 2020, Ryanair brought an action for annulment of the decision at issue. - In support of its action, Ryanair raised five pleas in law alleging, first, that the Commission had breached the requirement that aid granted under Article 107(2)(b) TFEU is not to make good the damage suffered by a single victim; second, that the measure at issue was not based on Article 107(2)(b) TFEU and that the Commission had erred in finding that that measure was proportionate in relation to the damage caused to SAS by the COVID-19 pandemic; third, that the Commission had infringed various provisions on the liberalisation of air transport in the European Union; fourth, that the Commission had infringed Ryanair's procedural rights by refusing to initiate the formal investigation procedure despite the existence of serious difficulties that should have led to the opening of such a procedure; and, fifth, that the Commission had infringed the second paragraph of Article 296 TFEU. - Having particular regard to the considerations which led it to expediting the present proceedings and the importance of a swift substantive response, both for Ryanair and for the Commission and the Kingdom of Sweden, the General Court considered it appropriate to begin by examining the merits of the action without first ruling on its admissibility. - By the judgment under appeal, the General Court dismissed as unfounded the first to third and fifth pleas in law raised by Ryanair.
+- By application lodged at the Registry of the General Court on 19 June 2020, Ryanair brought an action for annulment of the decision at issue. - In support of its action, Ryanair raised five pleas in law alleging, first, that the Commission had breached the requirement that aid granted under Article 107(2)(b) TFEU is not to make good the damage suffered by a single victim; second, that the Commission had erred in finding that that measure was proportionate in relation to the damage caused to SAS by the COVID-19 pandemic;

+third, that the Commission had infringed various provisions on the liberalisation of air transport in the European Union; fourth, that the Commission had infringed Ryanair's procedural rights by refusing to initiate the formal investigation procedure despite the existence of serious difficulties that should have led to the opening of such a procedure; and, fifth, that the Commission had infringed the second paragraph of Article 296 TFEU.

+- Having particular regard to the considerations which led it to expediting the present proceedings and the importance of a swift substantive response, both for Ryanair and for the Commission and the Kingdom of Denmark, the General Court considered it appropriate to begin by examining the merits of the action without first ruling on its admissibility. - By the judgment under appeal, the General Court dismissed as unfounded the first to third and fifth pleas in law raised by Ryanair.
 As regards the fourth plea, it held, in particular in view of the grounds which led to the dismissal of the first to third pleas, that it was not necessary to examine its merits.
+Finally, as regards the fifth plea, the General Court held that the statement of reasons for the decision at issue was sufficient in the light of Article 296 TFEU.
 Consequently, the General Court dismissed the action in its entirety, without ruling on the admissibility of that action.